PortalHubYT/beacon/README.md

 With no options, and by default, the tmux.sh only create a tmux session and split it evenly with 9 tabs

-You need to provide a .env file inside the `tools/` folder, with the following values needed:
+You need to provide a .env file inside the `src/tools/` folder, with the following values needed:
 - `POSTGRES_USER`
 - `POSTGRES_PASSWORD`
 - `POSTGRES_DB`
 - `POSTGRES_HOST`
 - `POSTGRES_PORT`
-- `POSTGRES_URI`
 - `MINECRAFT_IP`
 - `MINECRAFT_RCON_PORT`
 - `MINECRAFT_RCON_PASSWORD`